diagrams/diagrams-doc/doc/manual.rst

 > reds    = (s darkred ||| s red) === (s pink ||| s indianred)
 > example = hsep 1 . take 4 . iterate (opacity 0.7) $ reds

+Some backends support setting fill and stroke opacities separately, with `fillOpacity` and `strokeOpacity`.

 Grouped opacity can be applied using the `opacityGroup` annotation, which is currently supported by the `diagrams-svg`:pkg:, `diagrams-pgf`:pkg:, and (as of version 1.3.1) the